 Ballet, Jazz, Tap, Irish Step, Modern, Pilates and Music’n Motion.

-We offer quality classes with personal attention given to all students with emphasis on body placement and technique.
-The joy of dancing is for the professional and amateur alike.
-The discipline, grace, coordination and feeling of accomplishment benefits the body and the mind of students of all ages – the self-confidence acquired lasts a lifetime.
+We offer quality classes, with personal attention given to all students and an emphasis on body placement and technique.
+The joy of dancing is for professionals and amateurs alike.
+The discipline, grace, coordination, and feeling of accomplishment benefit the body and the mind of students of all ages—the self-confidence acquired lasts a lifetime.

-Students are placed in classes according to their ability, age attitude and achievement.
+Students are placed in classes according to their ability, age, attitude, and achievement.
 We use a graded system of body placement and technique that monitors progress properly.
 Students are advanced as their progress requires and are not held back because of age or size.
-The student not being able to keep up with the class will be reassigned to a more suitable class for their ability.
-Class length increases as a student’s age, interest, vocabulary and ability develop.
+The student unable to keep up with the class will be reassigned to a more suitable class for their ability.
+Class length increases as a student’s age, interest, vocabulary, and ability develop.

 Students are expected to come to class prepared to dance.
-This means dressed properly in their black leotard and proper tights and correct shoes.
+This means dressing appropriately in their black leotard, proper tights, and correct shoes.
 A students hair must be pulled back into a neat and secure bun.
-A Student who is not prepared is considered to be behaving disrespectfully to the teacher, the art and the rest of the class.
-Correct dance attire and grooming are as much a part of dance education as learning the steps and technique themselves.
+An unprepared Student is considered to disrespect the teacher, the art, and the rest of the class.
+Correct dance attire and grooming are as much a part of dance education as learning the steps and techniques.
 The dress code will be strictly enforced.
-The dance center holds the right not to allow a student to enter class if he or she is not properly attired from head to toe. (see New Season information for our dress code)
+The dance center holds the right not to allow students to enter class if he or she is not correctly attired from head to toe. (see New Season information for our dress code)

 Fill out the form and I will be in touch with you promptly.
 Thank you for your interest!